0xC0DEBA5E/cordova-plugin-mufucaca/README.md

 Cordova MufuCaCa Plugin
 ==========================

-This plugin allows to read the Multifuntional Campus Card from Karlsruhes students from KIT, HsKa and PH.
+This plugin allows to read the Multifuntional Campus Card from Karlsruhes students from KIT, DH, HsKa and PH.

 Supported Platforms
 -------------------